The signs that an employee might be struggling with their mental health at work and how best to respond

 The reality is that someone’s experience at work can have a huge impact on their overall wellbeing.

 In the UK, the average person will spend roughly 30% of their waking hours at work over the course of their working life.
-Here are some examples of workplace practices or conditions that are likely to have a negative effect on employee mental health:
+Here are some examples of workplace practices or conditions that can lead to a poor work-life balance and have a negative effect on employee mental health:

 1. Long and inflexible hours